 And our portfolio of businesses continues to evolve.
 During the half we progressed the regulatory applications to acquire Suncorp Bank and took further steps to strengthen our ecosystem strategy, including by growing Cashrewards and investing in View Media Group.

 There are some challenging times ahead.
 We are seeing intense competition in retail banking in Australia and New Zealand.
 Sustained higher inflation and interest rates will create difficult conditions for some households and businesses across the economy.

 Thankfully the number of ANZ customers in difficulty remains low for now.
 Nonetheless, the Board, in line with accepted accounting policy, has seen it appropriate to set aside $4 billion in collective provisions – over and above our record level of capital – to protect our balance sheet and shareholders’ interests should the economy deteriorate.

 The management team has built a business with geographic diversification, a robust capital position and a strong and diverse deposit base.
 As a result, ANZ stands ready to help our customers in these potentially challenging times.

 Finally, I would like to acknowledge the strong contribution by our people across the ANZ network.
 The ANZ teams’ unrivalled commitment to our culture, our customers, our shareholders and the broader community is our best asset.

 1 Cash profit excludes non-core items included in statutory profit and is provided to assist readers in understanding the result of the core business activities of the Group.

 The non-core items are calculated consistently period on period so as not to discriminate between positive and negative adjustments, and comprise economic hedging and similar accounting items that represent timing differences that will reverse through earnings in the future.

-The net after tax adjustment was a reduction to statutory profit of $422 million (all attributable to continuing operations).
-Refer pages 71 to 73 of the First Half 2022 Results Announcement for further details.
+The net after tax adjustment was an increase to statutory profit of $274 million (all attributable to continuing operations) made up of several items.
+Refer pages 71 to 73 of the Results Announcement for further details.